fuzzthink/gitstats/README.md

 */
 ```

 The 3rd line is used to offset a miscount due to adding or remove non-source codes but counted by gitstats.
-Specify the delta to be added to that commit.
+Specify the timestamp of the commit to add the delta, followed by a comma, and the line count to be added.

 The commit timestamp can be obtained via